I’ve chosen to keep this website subscription and ad free, but donations help support the site—thank you!

 My site is about the climbing—the routes, the overlays, the trip reports—not really about me.
 I rarely post photos of myself (I don’t love being in front of the camera), and I’ve always aimed for timeless reports rather than a personal blog.

 So it’s understandable people wonder: Who is this chick?
-She climbs all over with lots of different partners, makes beautiful rock-climb overlays, maybe is a math teacher or an engineer or a data scientist, maybe lives in WA, BC, CA, CO… or maybe just in her car.
+She climbs everywhere with different partners, makes beautiful rock-climb overlays, maybe is a math teacher or an engineer or a data scientist, maybe lives in WA, BC, CA, CO… or maybe just in her car.
 Who knows?

 Hi!
 I’m Steph Abegg:

 Outside climbing, I’m a math and data nerd.
-From 2014–19 I taught calculus at Western WA Univ.
-In 2019 I moved to Boulder, earned a Master’s in Applied Math at CU, and then worked as a Data Analyst.
+From 2014–2019 I taught calculus at Western Washington University.
+In 2019, I moved to Boulder, earned a Master’s in Applied Math at CU Boulder, and then worked as a data analyst.

-In 2023 I moved to Estes Park, CO to fulfill a dream of owning a tiny home tucked against the mountains.
-Life shifted, and in mid 2025 I returned to the Pacific NW to be closer to family and chase the next adventure—climbing, exploring, and creating.
+In 2023, I moved to Estes Park, CO to fulfill a dream of owning a tiny home tucked against the mountains.
+Life shifted, and in mid-2025 I returned to the Pacific Northwest to be closer to family—and fully moved into a van to chase the next adventure: climbing, exploring, and creating.

 I launched my website in 2006 as a simple way to share photos with friends and family.
-In the last 20 years, it has grown into a sprawling archive of trip reports, maps, overlays, and beta—and has become popular among the adventure and trad climbing crowd.
+Over the last 20 years, it has grown into a sprawling archive of trip reports, maps, my signature route overlays and pitch-by-pitch photos, and other beta—and has become popular among the adventure climbing crowd.

 So that’s me: a climber, nerd, photographer, and betacollector—someone who can’t stop chasing mountains, on paper or in real life.
 And yep, still single.